Lucy-Forrest-Lab/MemSTATS_benchmark/README.md

 MemSTATS (Membrane protein Structures And Their Symmetries) is a manually-curated benchmark set of **quaternary and internal symmetries** in integral membrane protein structures.
 A protein is included in the dataset only if its complex or one of its membrane-spanning chains has a **distinct structural fold** compared to all other proteins within the benchmark.
 Moreover, a symmetry description is included only if the structural repeats are at least partially **within the membrane-embedded region of the protein**.

-MemSTATS consists of unambiguous and easily-parsable PDB file for each protein in the benchmark, a general table with all symmetry descriptions, a table with only internal (or intrasubunit) symmetry descriptions of unique chains, and a table with only quaternary symmetry descriptions of the complexes.
+MemSTATS consists of an unambiguous and easily-parsable PDB file for each protein in the benchmark, a general table with all symmetry descriptions, a table with only internal (or intrasubunit) symmetry descriptions of unique chains, and a table with only quaternary symmetry descriptions of the complexes.
 Each entry provides the following general structural information:

 •	“Fold-Abbreviation” – an abbreviation of the structural fold, of which the given protein is a representative